Master of Arts in Teaching

 Most individuals with a single subject science credential teach science (biological sciences, chemistry, geosciences or physics) in a middle or high school classroom, but you can also teach in other educational settings.
 Learn more about a California Single Subject Teaching Credential.

 You can increase your competitiveness in the job market by completing the requirements for additional credentials, authorizations and certificates.
-If you are admitted to the program, you will receive more information about how to declare one of these options after you confirm your intention to enroll in the program.
+You will declare Additional Pathways when you apply to the program.

 Education Specialist Credential